microsoft/TemplateStudio/CONTRIBUTING.md

 * Add a `Layout.json` file to a base Project template
   * Enables you to mark a feature as readonly

-Note: Composition filters within the _comp folder do not alter the wizard.
+Note: Composition templates within the _comp folder do not alter the wizard.
 They only modify the base templates based on the options selected in the wizard.

 ## Updating the shared code